Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: Introduction

 \section{Introduction}

 Accurate and credible assessment of knowledge and skills forms the basis for effective decision making in a variety of educational contexts, from student learning and instructional design to program development and policy making \cite{berman2019use}.
 When the set of knowledge and skills to be gauged involves complex, open-ended problem-solving and communication abilities, AI-driven \emph{automated scoring systems} can offer rapid, accessible, and scalable alternatives to the otherwise labor-intensive and costly process of training and deploying human scorers \cite{foltz2020past}.
-Automated scoring systems have been increasingly adopted across various assessment contexts over the past several decades.
-Today’s scoring algorithms achieve acceptable levels of scoring accuracy in various areas of human learning \cite{whitmer2023results,whitmerlessons}.

-Despite progress, automated scoring of open-ended responses has yet to reliably obtain generalizable scoring accuracy across diverse scoring contexts.
-Even when automated scoring meets acceptable levels of scoring accuracy, errors or biases inherent in the scoring algorithm can profoundly harm student learning and equity, policy evaluation, and public trust \cite{pellegrino2022learning,berman2019use}.
-For these reasons, improving transparency and interpretability in automated scoring has now become a moral imperative, not a mere technical preference \cite{khosravi2022explainable,holmes2022ethics,memarian2023fairness,schlippe2022explainability}.
-Yet, in spite of the growing research on interpretable and explainable AI as well as its applications specifically within educational assessment, interpretable automated scoring remains mostly confined to academic research with limited adoption in large-scale, real-world assessment \cite{ies,whitmer2023results,whitmerlessons}.
+Despite the growth in adoption and improvements in scoring capabilities, automated scoring of open-ended responses remains vulnerable to error, bias, and fairness concerns across scoring contexts \cite{hardy2026autoscoring,johnson2023evaluating}.
+To ensure that scoring decisions remain reliable, fair, and justifiable, improving transparency and interpretability in automated scoring has become a moral imperative, not a mere technical preference \cite{khosravi2022explainable,holmes2022ethics,memarian2023fairness,schlippe2022explainability}.
+In spite of the growing research on interpretable and explainable AI as well as its applications specifically within educational assessment, interpretable automated scoring remains mostly confined to academic research with limited adoption in large-scale, real-world assessment \cite{ies,whitmer2023results,whitmerlessons}.